 Most people think that they are very good lie detectors, but that is wishful thinking and so far from reality.

-It is true that some people really are lie detectors by nature without special training.
+Some people are indeed lie detectors by nature without special training.
 But these are rare exceptions.
 Of course, we are much better at telling lies than at recognizing them.
 We have much more practice in that.
 Without special training, most people, even those in professions where the uncovering of lies is critical, achieve a mediocre lie detection rate.

 If we know a person well, we believe we will be able to see the treacherous signs.
 The truth is that lie detection is made more difficult because the natural attitude for humans is to believe the people they are emotionally close to.

 What’s said can’t always be checked in lie detection.
 Much more critical is how things are said and how a person behaves in communication.
 The non-verbal cues of our body language say more than most of us realize.
 Relying only on what is said is inherently unreliable.
 Accurate lie recognition is based on a combination of what you are told and what you observe.
 Congruence plays a particularly important role here.

 Assess your ability to recognize lies realistically.
 This can help you to make better decisions.
 Especially when your gut gives you a signal to stay alert.
 Don’t reject it!